 This book is similar as #3 and #5 above but full in color.
 I just like how colorful it is.
 All illustration in it looks like hand writing from someone’s journal.

-I love this book very much.
-I love how he “smears” the paint yet gives a stunning result.
+I love this book very much, especially how he “smears” the paint yet gives a stunning result.
 I try to “smear” paint too but find myself sitting there with a liner brush for details.
 This is a technique I want to master.

 Similar as above, this book talks more about how to achieve loose painting style.
 I like her tips and examples, easy to understand and follow.
 I especially like she said that “your style will come to you, you just have to paint more.”